ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 *Note: the specific materials that we used are in parentheses below
 1. At minimum 5 IR LEDs
 2. Electronic prototyping materials
-3. An IR filter that has a frequency below the frequency of the LEDs that you chose (We used a Digital HD Filter
+3. An IR filter that has a frequency below the frequency of the LEDs that you chose ([IR 760 HD IR FILTER](http://www.amazon.com/NEEWER%C2%AE-760nm-Infrared-Infra-Filter/dp/B003TY10AS/ref=sr_1_1?s=electronics&ie=UTF8&qid=1415146287&sr=1-1&keywords=neewer+10000314)
 4. A webcam

 ##NEEDED PACKAGES##